 Those MPTCP options associated with subflow initiation are used on packets with the SYN flag set.
-Additionally, there is one MPTCP option for signaling metadata to ensure segmented data can be recombined for delivery to the application.
+Additionally, there is one MPTCP option for signaling metadata to ensure that segmented data can be recombined for delivery to the application.

 The remaining options, however, are signals that do not need to be on a specific packet, such as those for signaling additional addresses.
-Whilst an implementation may desire to send MPTCP options as soon as possible, it may not be possible to combine all desired options (both those for MPTCP and for regular TCP, such as SACK (selective acknowledgment) [11]) on a single packet.
+While an implementation may desire to send MPTCP options as soon as possible, it may not be possible to combine all desired options (both those for MPTCP and for regular TCP, such as SACK (selective acknowledgment) [RFC2018]) on a single packet.
 Therefore, an implementation may choose to send duplicate ACKs containing the additional signaling information.
-This changes the semantics of a duplicate ACK; these are usually only sent as a signal of a lost segment [12] in regular TCP.
+This changes the semantics of a duplicate ACK; these are usually only sent as a signal of a lost segment [RFC5681] in regular TCP.
 Therefore, an MPTCP implementation receiving a duplicate ACK that contains an MPTCP option MUST NOT treat it as a signal of congestion.
-Additionally, an MPTCP implementation SHOULD NOT send more than two duplicate ACKs in a row for the purposes of sending MPTCP options alone, in order to ensure no middleboxes misinterpret this as a sign of congestion.
+Additionally, an MPTCP implementation SHOULD NOT send more than two duplicate ACKs in a row for the purposes of sending MPTCP options alone, in order to ensure that no middleboxes misinterpret this as a sign of congestion.

-Furthermore, standard TCP validity checks (such as ensuring the sequence number and acknowledgment number are within window) MUST be undertaken before processing any MPTCP signals, as described in [13].
+Furthermore, standard TCP validity checks (such as ensuring that the sequence number and acknowledgment number are within the window) MUST be undertaken before processing any MPTCP signals, as described in [RFC5961], and initial subflow sequence numbers SHOULD be generated according to the recommendations in [RFC6528].